kwilteam/docs/docs/kwil-cli/databases.md

 A database can either be selected with `--owner` and `--name`, or with a database ID `--dbid`. `--dbid` will be used if both are given.
 If an `--owner` flag is not provided, it will default to the hex public key of the private key that is [configured](./kwil-cli/configuration).

 You need to pass a required `--action` flag to specify the name of the action you wish to execute.
-This name must be the same as the one defined in the kuneiform schema.
+This name must be the same as the one defined in the Kuneiform schema.

 `--path` need to provided to point to the csv file containing the actual inputs.